 I finally had enough.
 We were going in circles with conversation, it was time to make a decision.
 So even though Mr. V was anxious about it, I put ”Test Drive” on our shared calendar for the following weekend.

 On June 23rd we test drove two cars: an Outback and a Toyota Tacoma.
 Because the vehicle was going to be primarily my daily driver, I had final veto, which I used on the tacoma.
 I couldn’t get close enough to the pedals without my knees hitting the dash, and I was too close to the wheel for safety.
 The Outback was the winner by default.
 It was also a newer vehicle with more bells and whistles, so I wasn’t too sad about that.
+It was about the same time that a friend had decided on a 2018 Hyundai Tucson SUV for sale in Florence, so safe to say that we were (and are) both happy buyers!

 We heard the dealer offer for car financing and left with a decision to make: buy the car, or no?
 I spent a week looking for car loans that could beat the dealership’s numbers.
 I couldn’t find one.